JudeBP/JudeBP/README.md

-Mi name's Jude and I'm currently a junior computer science student at Polytechnic University of the Philippines.
+Mi name's Jude and I'm currently a computer science student at Polytechnic University of the Philippines.

 I love coffee